IuliiaKonovalova/frontend-mentor-calculator-app-main/README.md

 * As a Frequent User, I want to be able always access the app, so I can count the make calculations when I need.
 * As a Frequent User, I want to have different themes, so I can adjust the view according to the light around my device.
 * As a Frequent User, I want calculations to be always correct, so I can rely on the app completely.
+* As a Frequent User, I want the app be flexible in size, so I can use this app on different devices.
 ---